sc830/Hercules/README.md

 ### What Might Be Impeding Us from Performing Better? ###
 -Expo Go having issues deploying to see edits in real-time -Not having a more regular team meeting time from the beginning of the project impeded us because the time in/after class was no sufficient to resolve roadblocks
+-current methods/technologies might be feasible but not easiest or best path forward
 ### What can I do to Improve (Aaron): ###
 -I can work on creating branches with every task and making sure that I do pull requests.
 -Work on when, where, how I create branches and using the effects of "Tags" to reference other commits.
 ### What can I do to Improve (Kacy): ###
 -I can work on researching Expo Go to help understand what the errors are and help my teammates and I overcome them
+### What can I do to improve (Shelby): ###
+Now that I have a better idea of my role in the group and what would be helpful in our development process, I can more effectively organize my time and tasks in a manner that helps my teammates progress in their work.